 2019 LTIP Program.
 In 2019, the Compensation and Human Capital Committee established and granted awards under the 2019 LTIP Program.
 Awards under the 2019 LTIP Program will be considered earned if the respective performance conditions (based upon Funds From Operations, or FFO, per share, and Objective Criteria Goals) and market condition (based on Relative TSR performance), as defined in the applicable award agreements, are achieved during the applicable three-year measurement period.
-All of the earned LTIP units under the 2019 LTIP Program will vest on January 1, 2023.
-The 2019 LTIP Program provides that the amount earned of the performance-based portion of the awards is dependent on Simon's performance compared to certain criteria and in March 2022, the Compensation and Human Capital Committee determined 72,442 performance based LTIP units under this program were earned as noted in the table below.
+All of the earned LTIP units under the 2019 LTIP Program vested on January 1, 2023.
+The 2019 LTIP Program provides that the amount earned of the performance-based portion of the awards is dependent on Simon's performance based LTIP units under this program were earned.

 2020 LTI Program.
 In 2020, the Compensation and Human Capital Committee established and granted awards under the 2020 LTI Program, which consisted of a one-time grant of 312,263 time-based restricted stock units under the 2019 Plan at a grant date fair market value of \$84.37 per share.
-One-third of these awards vested on January 1, 2022 and the remaining awards will vest ratably on January 1, 2023 and January 1, 2024.
+One-third of these awards vested on each of January 1, 2022 and 2023, and the remaining awards will vest ratably on January 1, 2024.
 The grant date fair value of the awards of \$26.3 million is being recognized as expense over the three-year vesting period.

 2021 LTI Program.
 In 2021, the Compensation and Human Capital Committee established and granted awards under the 2021 LTI Program.
 Awards under the 2021 LTI Program took the form of LTIP units and restricted stock units.
 Awards of LTIP units under this program will be considered earned if the respective performance conditions (based on FFO and Objective Criteria Goals) and market conditions (based on Absolute TSR performance), as defined in the applicable award agreements, are achieved during the applicable three-year measurement period.
 Any units determined to be earned LTIP units under the 2021 LTI Program will vest on January 1, 2025.
-The 2021 LTI Program provides that the amount earned related to the performance-based portion of the awards is dependent on the Compensation and Human Capital Committee's determination that Simon's FFO performance and achievement of certain objective criteria goals and has a maximum potential fair value at grant of \$18.4 million.
+The 2021 LTI Program provides that the amount earned related to the performance-based portion of the awards is dependent on the Compensation and Human Capital Committee's determination that Simon's FFO performance and achievement of certain objective criteria goals and has a maximum potential fair value at grant date of \$18.4 million.
 As part of the 2021 LTI Program, the Compensation and Human Capital Committee also established a grant of 37,976 time-based restricted stock units under the 2019 Plan at a grant date fair market value of \$112.92 per share.
 These awards will vest, subject to the grantee's continued service, on March 1, 2024.
 The \$4.3 million grant date fair value of these awards is being recognized as expense over the three-year vesting period.